Vaayne/configs/README.md

-# docker-files
+# configs
-Backup of some docker files
+Some useful configs